-Generally, a plan can be set up in two-three weeks.
+Generally, a plan can be set up in 2-3 weeks.
 Dedicated DB will need accurate information from the business owner about their business and their objectives to design the plan(s).
-Once the plan is designed and agreed to, Dedicated DB will prepare the Adoption Agreement and other documents for client signature.
-The plan is established once the documents are signed and then Trust investment accounts can be set up and the business can begin to deposit the contribution or pay credits.
+Once the plan is designed and agreed to, Dedicated DB will prepare the adoption agreement and other documents for client signature.
+The plan is established once the documents are signed and then trust investment accounts can be set up and the business can begin to deposit the contribution or pay credits.
 Learn more about getting started with a plan.

 There is a limit on the annual benefit that can be paid out under a Defined Benefit plan.
 If that limit was not reached in the prior plan, we can run an illustration for you to determine whether it makes sense for you to open another plan.
 As with take over plans, a complete analysis of the prior plan is required.

 Yes, the IRS has approved the documents that Dedicated Defined Benefit Services uses for your plan.

-Defined benefit plan administration requires technical analysis, complex calculations and completion of IRS required forms and procedures, as well as a review by an actuary.
-The IRS imposes penalties for incorrect information, miscalculation, and missed deadlines – all of which can be avoided by working with a third party administrator with defined benefit expertise.
-Dedicated Defined Benefit Services, an Ascensus company. performs these services in an efficient and cost-effective way.
+Defined Benefit plan administration requires technical analysis, complex calculations, and completion of IRS required forms and procedures, as well as a review by an actuary.
+The IRS imposes penalties for incorrect information, miscalculation, and missed deadlines – all of which can be avoided by working with a third-party administrator with defined benefit expertise.
+Dedicated Defined Benefit Services, part of FuturePlan by Ascensus. performs these services in an efficient and cost-effective way.

 There is a process to follow in terminating your plan, including adoption of amendments and possibly submitting to government agencies.
 We will calculate your benefit under the plan and assist you in preparing final filings that you will submit.
 Depending on how much money you have accumulated, you may have an excess or a shortfall to fund before your plan is terminated.
 Read more about Terminating Your Plan